raspberrypi/style-guide/README.md

 *   Sausages
 *   Banditry
 *   *Anne of Green Gables*

+When referring to the company, always use "the Raspberry Pi Foundation" with the definite article, never "Raspberry Pi Foundation" on its own without the article.
+"The Raspberry Pi Foundation" should always be used as the first instance in an article; "the Foundation" is fine subsequently.

 ## Capitalisation

 First word in chapter headings and titles take an initial capital, others lower case.
 (Sentence case.)